niewiemczego/niewiemczego/README.md

 # 💫 About Me:
-🔭 I’m currently working on inventory management software for resellers<br>🤝 I’m looking for job with any projects related to python<br>⚡ PS.
-Looking for a job as a python dev
+🔭 I’m currently working on inventory management software for resellers<br>🤝 I’m looking for job with any projects related to python<br>

 ## 🌐 Socials: